WAIKANAE BOATING CLUB HISTORY

 Some design changes were required by HCC, coupled with delays in getting neighbours approval.

-Records are scanty between the eventual sign off of the plans and completion of the ‘Pavilion’ in 1970, but anecdotally almost the entire building and fit out came through generous donations by members and voluntary labour by local tradies.
+Records are scanty between the eventual sign off of the plans and completion of the ‘Pavilion’ in 1970 but, anecdotally, the cost of the building (much of it with voluntary labour and donated materials) was minimal.

-The first AGM to be held in ‘the new clubrooms’ was on 13 June 1970 with 47 members under the chairmanship of the long-time Commodore Oswald (Ossie) Olliver .
+The first AGM to be held in ‘the new clubrooms’ was on 13 June 1970 with 47 members under the chairmanship of Commodore Ossie Olliver.

 To show how little has changed, agenda items discussed included increasing membership, the annual fishing competition and childrens day, a members trip around Kapiti Island, the registration of member boats, setting a $5 fee for use of an about-to-be acquired club tractor for members only, and the possibility of constructing a tractor shed.